 - Multiply the Typical Price by the Volume (e.g. TP * V).

-Institutional traders use the VWAP to move in and out of stocks with a minimal price impact.
-For example, they may buy below the VWAP or sell above the VWAP to push the price back to an average instead of away from it and maintain an orderly market.
+Institutional traders use the VWAP to move into and out of stocks with a minimal price impact, as well as to gauge when price is too extended.
+For example, they may buy below the VWAP or sell above the VWAP to push the price back to an average instead of away from it.
+This helps them to maintain an orderly market.

 Swing and position traders use the VWAP in the same way as a moving average.
-For example, they may look for crossovers between the VWAP and stock price as a trading signal—or part of a larger trading system.
+For example, they may look for crossovers between the VWAP and the stock price, either as a trading signal or simply as one variable within a larger trading system.

 Technical analysis is dependent on the belief that the price has memory.
 If the price breaks through a prior resistance level, market technicians believe that the prior resistance level becomes a support level.
 The rationale is simple: Humans have an inherent anchoring bias that causes us to rely heavily on the most impactful piece of information.

-Brian Shannon’s Alphatrends Anchored VWAP, or AVWAP, makes it easy to adjust the VWAP based on a specific point in time when the market may have experienced a significant or impactful event.
-For example, you may anchor the VWAP to a reaction high or to a presidential election to reflect a “new normal”.
+Brian Shannon’s Alphatrends Anchored VWAP, or AVWAP, makes it easy to adjust the VWAP based on a specific moment when the market may have experienced a significant or impactful event.
+For example, you may want to anchor a VWAP to a reaction high or low, a gap up or down, a high-volume candle, or another important inflection point that represents a “new normal” for the stock you’re interested in trading.

 AVWAP Strategies & Examples

-The AVWAP opens the door to many new strategies since you can create multiple lines that start from different anchoring points.
+The AVWAP opens the door to many new strategies since you can create multiple VWAPs that start from different anchoring points.

-The example below shows an AVWAP “pinch” (coined by Brian Shannon), which creates a range for the price prior to the price breaking out higher.
+The example below shows an AVWAP “Pinch” (coined by Brian Shannon), which creates a range for the price prior to breaking out higher or breaking down lower.
 The AVWAPs in this example are anchored to the reaction low and reaction high over the visible timeframe.
+Though price could break in either direction, the longer it stays within the pinch, the more powerful the move out of the pinch can be.

-The example below shows AVWAP bands created with percentage bands set at 1% and 2% offset levels to create a margin of error.
+The example below shows AVWAP bands created from the weekly swing high and low with percentage bands set at 1%, 2%, -1%, and -2% offset levels to create a margin of error.

 In addition to these bands, you can create: